Toronto-gauge railways: Heavy rail

-Some early subway proposals involved using streetcars at least partially in tunnels, so using the same gauge would be advantageous, but the idea was ultimately dropped in favour of dedicated rapid transit trains.
+Some early subway proposals involved using streetcars at least partially in tunnels so that using the same gauge would be advantageous, but the idea was ultimately dropped in favour of dedicated rapid transit trains.
 Nonetheless, the heavy-rail lines use the streetcar gauge today.
 According to rail historians John F. Bromley and Jack May, the reason that the Yonge subway line was built to the streetcar gauge (Toronto gauge) was that between 1954 and 1965, subway bogies were maintained at the Hillcrest Complex, where the streetcar gauge is used for shop tracks.
 The Davisville Carhouse was not equipped to perform such heavy maintenance, and the bogies would be loaded onto a specially built track trailer for shipment between Davisville and Hillcrest.
 This practice stopped with the opening of the shops at Greenwood Yard in 1965.

 Using Toronto gauge for the Yonge subway line had secondary benefits.
 A number of ex-streetcar vehicles were used as work trains for the subway, taking advantage of the common gauge.
 Before the opening of the Yonge subway in 1954, there was also a temporary interchange track between the Yonge streetcar line and the Davisville Yard on the north side of the Belt Line bridge.
 In 1953, subway cars 5000 and 5001, after being displayed at the Canadian National Exhibition, were mounted on shop bogies and towed at night by a Peter Witt motor to the Davisville Yard via the Yonge streetcar line using the temporary interchange.
 (They arrived at the CNE from the Hillcrest Complex via the Bathurst streetcar line.
 Because of the subway car width, buses had to replace night streetcar service during the movements.
 At the CNE, the subway cars were displayed on their proper subway bogies.)

-Subway lines 1, 2 and 4 all use Toronto gauge to allow the interchange of equipment between these lines.
+Subway lines 1, 2, and 4 all use Toronto gauge to allow the interchange of equipment between these lines.
 Initially, after the Bloor–Danforth line opened in 1966, trains from the Yonge–University line terminated at the termini of Bloor–Danforth line as a trial for interlining.
-However, this trial ended six months later.
-The Sheppard subway has no carhouse, and thus, for servicing, its trains must transfer to line 1 to reach the Davisville Yard.
+However, the trial ended six months later.
+The Sheppard subway has no carhouse, and so for servicing, its trains must transfer to line 1 to reach the Davisville Yard.